← All Mercedes-Benz Models

 What is the real consumption of the Mercedes-Benz EQB?

-According to EV Monitor user data, the Mercedes-Benz EQB consumes 3.3 mi/kWh (only 1 trips with consumption data - not yet representative).
+According to EV Monitor user data, the Mercedes-Benz EQB consumes 3.4 mi/kWh (based on 190 trips with consumption measurement).
 The official WLTP value is 3.8 mi/kWh.
 In winter, consumption can be 15-30% higher due to heating and colder batteries.

 How far does the Mercedes-Benz EQB really go?